 As far as casting goes, try and cover as much of the area as you can.

 Use a ship as a mark or anything that is out to sea as a point of reference.
 Cover as much ground as possible.

 This is another important area to take into consideration.

-Bass love to sit and wait around structure in the water especially while the tide is belting through.
+Bass love to sit and wait around structures in the water, especially while the tide is belting through.